DhruvSrivastava-16/Quantum-Chess/README.md

 {without whitespaces}

-Game ends when King is captured.
+Game ends when King is captured